brycewray/hugo-site/content/posts/2021/01/easy-peasy.md

 &ndash; *Sure.*

 I'll pick a "Jamstack-oriented" host.
 I'll use, um, "admin-level access" to log into GoDaddy, the "registrar" for the website domain, and I'll "point" the  domain to whichever "IP address" the host gives me.
 Then I'll do a "Git init" on my local computer to create a "local repo."
-Then I'll make web files there, using a "static site generator" and some "markup" that's called "Markdown" and some "templating" that includes "HTML" and "CSS"---and "responsive design," too, so it looks right on a phone or a tablet or a big monitor.
+Then I'll make web files there, using a "static site generator" and some "markup" that's called "Markdown" and some "templating" that includes "HTML" and "CSS" --- and "responsive design," too, so it looks right on a phone or a tablet or a big monitor.
 Then I'll "commit" the changes.
 And I have to create a "**remote** repo," and set the host to "build" the site every time I "push" changes to that "remote repo." *[Pause.]* Oh, and the site won't have "cross-site scripting exploits" and its "Core Vitals" will be good.
 So, is that about it?

 &ndash; *Yeah, pretty much.
 Good job.
-So when---?*
+So when ---?*

 You know what? *[Sound of paper being crumpled.]* I think I'm gonna tell my cousin to give me control over that frickin’ Facebook page and I'll take my chances with it.
 But, hey, thanks, and have a good rest-of-your-lunch. *[Click.]*